exasol/sql-statement-builder/doc/system_requirements.md

 Rationale:

-Neighboring systems of an Exasol database often do to have equivalent data types, so conversion to a primitive data type is required.
+Neighboring systems of an Exasol database often do not have equivalent data types, so conversion to a primitive data type is required.

 Covers: